Health Information Management Objectives

 Because the use of medications often depends upon the patient’s medical history, it can be difficult to determine which drug regimen will work best.
 In addition to this, traditional medicine is often not able to determine whether or not a patient is really suffering from dementia.

-In order to obtain an accurate diagnosis, doctors often rely upon the services offered by Google scholar, which is an online database that provides information on the research that has been done on a particular medical topic.
+To obtain an accurate diagnosis, doctors often rely upon the services offered by Google Scholar, which is an online database that provides information on the research that has been done on a particular medical topic.

 This includes information such as journal articles, published research, and patient reports.
 If you are interested in obtaining information on how EMR-based care can help patients suffering from dementia, make sure to check out the information on various websites collection.